psiberx/cp2077-equipment-ex/README.md

 If you want to translate this mod into your language, get translation template JSON [`support/localization/lang.json.json`](https://github.com/psiberx/cp2077-equipment-ex/blob/master/support/localization/lang.json.json), translate all `femaleVariant` values, and send it to us.
+Please try to make a translation as close to the English version as possible.
 Your translation will be added to the mod, and you will be credited on the mod page.

+Available translations:

+- English
+- Russian (by @Locked15)